PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Sven Peters - Coding Culture](https://www.youtube.com/watch?v=l2bxzCTlvMs) [1:00:48]
 - [Roy Osherove - The Software Team Leader Manifesto](https://vimeo.com/43612918)  [1:13:20]
 - [Shawn Rider - Work is Not a Dare: Tips for Building Inclusive Teams](https://www.youtube.com/watch?v=OdHH5KWGTNo) [37:26]

 - [Kim Scott - Superstars vs Rock Stars: Inspire Your Team to Do The Best Work of Their Lives](https://www.youtube.com/watch?v=3oChxm4eUbM) [21:46]
+Takeaway: Rock stars just rock at what they are doing.
+Superstars change the world.
+Not all awesome people want to change the world.
+Use the rock stars to help people who are good become awesome.
+Superstars have a higher growth trajectory but usually leave your organisation quicker.
+Great model for working with varying growth and performance individuals.
+Give fair ratings -  reward rock stars as well as super stars.

 - [Adrian Howard - How to Talk to Earthlings](https://www.youtube.com/watch?v=B1wgGzO6SIg) [28:39]
 - [Erika Carlson - Better: Fearless Feedback for Software Teams](https://www.youtube.com/watch?v=RsfNS9HSWQs)  [32:14]
 - [Panayiotis Thomakos - Developer Productivity Engineering](https://www.youtube.com/watch?v=mL6kOPxuQTI) [10:31]